princessetowe/alx-low_level_programming/0x01-variables_if_else_while/README.md

 Task 8: This program prints between 0 to 9 and letters between a to f Task 9: This program prints numbers between 0 to 9 with commas and spaces Task 10: This program prints numbers between 00 to 89.
+Task 11: This program paints numbers between 012 and 789.